pandas-dev/pandas/doc/source/timeseries.rst

 Overview
 --------

-Following table shows the type of time-related classes pandas can handle and how to create them.
+The ollowing table shows the type of time-related classes pandas can handle and how to create them.

 =================  =============================== ===================================================================